Stocks Moving Higher on Wall Street Following Solid Earnings

-Stocks are moving higher in afternoon trading on Wall Street Tuesday following a batch of solid earnings reports from U.S. companies.
+Stocks are moving higher on Wall Street following a batch of solid earnings reports from U.S. companies.

-The S&P 500 was up 1.1%, recouping some of its loss from a day earlier.
+The S&P 500 was up 1% in afternoon trading Tuesday, recouping some of its loss from a day earlier.
 Technology stocks, banks, and companies that rely on consumer spending helped lift the market.
 Overseas markets were mixed.
 Treasury yields held steady.

 Procter & Gamble, Albertsons and Travelers all rose after reporting quarterly results that were better than analysts were expecting.
 More than 85% of the companies that have reported results so far have beaten analysts' forecasts, according to FactSet.